 - This mango custard tastes perfect when it is thick.
 So make sure to make the custard sauce thick while cooking.

 - Make sure to introduce each ingredient separately to your baby before you try this mango custard recipe.

 - Always check with your pediatrician before introducing any new food.

-- You could try this recipe with a tbsp of cornflour and 1/4 tsp of vanilla extract if you couldn't source custard powder.
+- You could try this recipe with a tablespoon of cornflour and ¼ teaspoon of vanilla extract if you couldn't source custard powder.